Mal-D/XAI-SpecificInstructions/For Flashpoint-The Baron Wars/XAI Flashpoints.markdown

 # IMPORTANT INFORMATION - PLEASE READ THIS

-We have included couple of Mods that in themselves don't add any player functionality they do add important elements that provide Flashpoint functions that are not normally available and go towards a more immersive game play.
+We have included couple of Mods that in themselves don't add any player functionality however, they do add significant elements that provide Flashpoint actions that are not normally available and provide a more immersive game play.

-Unfortunatly there is a slight incompatability that only presents itself while playing the intial Story campaign.
 The Mods in particular are

     MapRandomiser
     IRBTUtils

 Both mods have been supplied in the BattlePak but the **MapRandomiser** mod has its functionality turned **off** and this is so that those playing the Story Campaign can do so without the MapRandomiser mod causing a "Map not Found" error.

+Unfortunatly, there is a slight incompatability that only manifests itself while playing the intial Story campaign.

 # 1. Players in Story Campaign Mode